GSA/plainlanguage.gov/_pages/training/online-training.md

 sidenav: training
 ---

 Plain-language training is available in many forms.
-This page provides links to some of our favorite videos and online courses
+This page provides links to some of our favorite videos and online courses.

 ## Videos